ANL-DIGR/arm-summer-2018/group3/README.md

     vagrant ssh

-and have terminal access.
+in order to have terminal access.
 When you are done, do

     vagrant halt